 This program offers loans to communities to develop septic management plans.

-The purpose of this program is to provide funding of up to $200,000 in the form of low cost loans to allow communities to devise a Community Inspection Plan or a Local Septic Management Plan.
+The purpose of this program is to provide funding in the form of low-cost loans to allow communities to devise a Community Inspection Plan or a Local Septic Management Plan.
 Both plans must always include the provision of financial assistance to homeowners using betterment agreements.

 The community devises a plan to protect environmentally sensitive areas from contamination from septic systems.
 Inspections must be performed every seven years.
 This plan relieves property owners covered under the plan of their obligation to have the septic system inspected upon transfer of ownership.

 c.
 Proposed schedule for system inspections